 Here is a boxplot summary of many different fields of study and the number of pages of a typical PhD dissertation in the field.
 It has been created by Marcus Beck from all of the dissertations at the University of Minnesota.

 Typically, the mathematical sciences, economics, and biostatistics theses and dissertations tend to be shorter because they rely on mathematical formulas to provide proof of their results rather than diagrams and long explanations.

-On the other end of the scale, English, Munich Asian studies, political science, history and anthropology are often the largest theses in terms of pages and word count because of the amount of words it takes to provide proof and depth of their results.
+On the other end of the scale, English, communication studies, political science, history and anthropology are often the largest theses in terms of pages and word count because of the number of words it takes to provide proof and depth of their results.

 At the end of the day, it is important that your thesis gets signed off by your review committee and other experts in the field.
 Your supervisor will be the main judge of whether or not your dissertation is capable of satisfying the requirements of a PhD in your field.